Let’s walk the city together

-We rush through our cities, neighbourhoods, and urban spaces on autopilot.
-My guided walks invite you to slow down, notice what’s already here, and experience the urban world with all your senses.
+We rush through our streets and neighbourhoods on autopilot.
+My walks invite you to slow down, notice what’s already here, and experience the place you’re in with all your senses.

 Walk with me